HabanaAI/Model-References/PyTorch/nlp/bert/README.md

 ```

-- Using packed data: lazy mode, 1 HPU, BF16 mixed precision, batch size 64 for Phase 1 and batch size 16 for Phase 2 on **Gaudi2**:
+- Using packed data: lazy mode, 1 HPU, BF16 mixed precision, batch size 64 for Phase 1 and batch size 16 for Phase 2 on **Gaudi 2**:

 ```bash
 $PYTHON run_pretraining.py --do_train --bert_model=bert-large-uncased \